Travis Vokolek

-Travis Vokolek (born June 4, 1998) is an American professional football tight end for the Arizona Cardinals of the National Football League (NFL).
+Travis Vokolek (born June 4, 1998) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Rutgers Scarlet Knights and Nebraska Cornhuskers.

-Early years
+Early life

 Vokolek grew up in Springfield, Missouri and attended Kickapoo High School.
-He was rated a three-star recruit and committed to play college football at Rutgers.
+He was rated a three-star recruit and committed to play college football at Rutgers University.

 College career

-Vokolek began his college football career at Rutgers. he played in seven games and caught one pass for 14 yards during his freshman season.
-Vokolek played in all 12 of the Scarlet Knights' games with seven starts and had 16 receptions for 184 yards ad two touchdowns as a sophomore.
+Vokolek began his college career with the Scarlet Knights. he played in seven games and caught one pass for 14 yards during his freshman season.
+Vokolek played in all 12 of Rutgers' games with seven starts and had 16 receptions for 184 yards and two touchdowns as a sophomore.
 He entered the NCAA transfer portal at the end of the regular season.

-Vokolek transferred to Nebraska.
+Vokolek transferred to the University of Nebraska–Lincoln.
 He sat out the 2019 season and redshirted in accordance with NCAA transfer rules.
 As a redshirt senior, he had 11 receptions for 127 yards.
-He decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Nebraska for a sixth season.
+He decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to the Cornhuskers for a sixth season.
 Vokolek caught 20 passes for 240 yards and two touchdowns in his final season.